Churchill’s, Jericho Jones & beyond interview with Robb Huxley and Danny Shoshan

 Anyway all of those styles of music I loved and learned to sing and play the bass part as well and figured out the harmonies, but equally on top of all that there was another kind of music I’ve heard at my parents’ home from young age.
 That was oriental music.
 My parents were listening at home some kind of North African music with beautiful rhythms and amazing sounds and very interesting musical progression.
 I learned to love totally different from European music I knew and understood.
 All of that mixture of sounds and styles of music helped me create my own style and sound in my own music that I wrote much later in my career and helped me express my inner vision of musical creativity rock – blues with oriental riffs played on rock blocks played on electric guitars.

 The next time you listen to Jericho I’m sure you’ll recognize the musical elements I’m talking about.

-So once in awhile I used to go and see them and enjoy them very much until one day much to my surprise I got a phone call from the lead singer of the band, Shmulik asking me if I was free from any obligations, of course I replied and asked for the reason of that question and he answered: "We, actually the whole band had a meeting and decided to ask you to join the band as the bass player and vocalist".
-Cos their bass player decided moving to Denmark going over there for an unlimited time...
+So once in awhile I used to go and see them and enjoy them very much until one day much to my surprise I got a phone call from the lead singer of the band, Shmulik asking me if I was free from any obligations, of course I replied and asked for the reason of that question and he answered: “We, actually the whole band had a meeting and decided to ask you to join the band as the bass player and vocalist”.
+Their bass player decided to move to Denmark for an unlimited time…

 Can you imagine how I felt?
 It’s like being asked to join the Beatles!!!